Andimeshk: History

-During the Pahlavi dynasty era, Andimeshk received a great deal of modern development projects because of its location and resources.
+During the Pahlavi era, Andimeshk received a great deal of modern development projects because of its location and resources.
 These included a railway, the Dokoohe military depot and an aluminum factory-silo, as well as many other industrial developments.
 The city had been connected along the Trans-Iranian Railway in 1929.
-During World War II a pipeline was also laid from Abadan, then the location of the world's largest refinery, to Andimeshk; from there the fuel was re-loaded onto trucks and transported to the Soviet Union.
-In 1955 the pipeline was extended from Andimeshk to Tehran.
+During World War II a pipeline was also laid from Abadan, then the location of the world's largest refinery, to Andimeshk; from there the fuel was re-loaded onto trucks and transported to the Soviet Union through the Persian Corridor.
+In 1955, the pipeline was extended from Andimeshk to Tehran.

 Archaeology

 North Khuzestan was home to some of the oldest civilizations in the world.
 The Choghamish hills have more than 8,000 years of treasures from different periods, and archaeologists have called on the city of dawn.
-Susa's Zanbil temple symbolizes the knowledge of the people who lived in this area over 3,000 years ago.
-Apadana palace is a symbol of the greatness of the Iranians.
-Shushtar waterfalls are a symbol of Iranian engineering and technology.
-Dezful's Old Bridge is a symbol of Persian authority.
+Susa's Zanbil temple date to 3,000 years ago.
+Apadana Palace is a major Achaemenid site in Susa.
+Shushtar Historical Hydraulic System were registered as a UNESCO World Heritage Site in 2009.
 Cole Farah Izeh and Lure area in the west of Andimeshk County.

 Famous dams

 Karkheh Dam

-The dam is not 127 m high rather 48 m and River Dez has the dam with 127m high and build by American multinational company.
-The Karkheh Dam damaged wild life down stream up to Shoush some 30 km south.^{[Please remove the false info down here!]} The dam is on the Karkheh River in the north-western province of Khuzestan, the closest city being Andimeshk to the east.
-It is 127 metres high and has a reservoir capacity of 5.9 billion cubic meters.
+The Karkheh dam is located on the Karkheh River in the north-western province of Khuzestan, the closest city being Andimeshk to the east.
+It is 127 metres high, with a reservoir capacity of 5.9 billion cubic metres.
+It has damaged wild life down stream, including the city Shoush, located roughly 20-30 km south.
 The Karkheh Dam is designed to irrigate 320,000 hectares of land, produce 520 MW of hydro-electricity and prevent downstream floods.
 In 1956, studies began on the Karkheh Dam by the American company Development and Resources Corporation, which was headed by David E. Lilienthal, the former chairman of the TVA.
 In 1990, the final studies were completed by Mahab Ghods Consulting Engineers.
 The engineering division of the Islamic Revolutionary Guards Corps (IRGC) started construction on the Karkheh Dam in 1992 and the dam was complete in 2001.
 During construction, 120 contractual and over eight consultative companies worked on the dam.
-5,000 workers constructed the dam and 40 died in the process.
+5,000 workers constructed the dam with 40 dying in the process.

 Dez Dam

-Dez Dam is a famous dam for producing electricity for irrigation of agricultural lands, located on the Dez River, 23 km from Andimshek city in Khuzestan province of Iran.
+At 203 metres tall, the Dez Dam is famous for producing electricity for irrigation of agricultural lands.
+It is located on the Dez River, 23 km from Andimshk city in Khuzestan province of Iran.
 The construction of this dam started in 1959 and was built in 1963 by an Italian company.
 This dam has a height of 203 meters with a capacity of 3,340,000,000 cubic meters.